FranBlz/IMDEA_privsec/README.md

 ## To-Do list

-1. Develop a `mitmproxy` extension to record every cookie set by HTTP.
-2. Make `cookies_CDP.py` asynchronous.
-3. Remove hard-coded address and port from framework and enable some sort of automatic selection.
+1. Remove hard-coded address and port from framework and enable some sort of automatic selection.
-4. Complete the pipeline so it has simple input for navigation and extension and outputs basic results for each component and its comparison.
+2. Complete the pipeline so it has simple input for navigation and extension and outputs basic results for each component and its comparison.
-5. Re-read SoK paper and inspect sources to add references and extend last paragraphs of thesis proposal.
+3. Re-read SoK paper and inspect sources to add references and extend last paragraphs of thesis proposal.
-6. Achieve fresh replicability and instrumentation on a browser session.
-7. Check cookie location and readability on Chrome and Firefox.
+4. Check cookie location and readability on Chrome and Firefox.
-8. Read about partitioning cookies.
+5. Read about partitioning cookies.
-9. Read about session cookies and develop a framework to inspect how prevalent they are.
+6. Read about session cookies and develop a framework to inspect how prevalent they are.
-10. Develop framework to compare HTTP and total cookies set.
-11. Read more about firefox CLI arguments and its devtools protocol.
-12. Improve on cookie parsing in both CDP and mitmproxy scripts.
+7. Improve on cookie parsing in both CDP and mitmproxy scripts.
-13. Solve issues with both CDP and mitmproxy scripts.
+8. Find out how to distinguish the real top level domain and log all cookie files on that dir alone.

 ---